 Price action trading can be used in day trading by looking for patterns, trends, and other signals from the charts.
 These signals can be used to make decisions about when to enter or exit a trade, as well as identify areas of support or resistance.
 Traders can also use price action to identify potential turning points in the market or predict reversals.

 Price action day trading strategies include trend following, breakouts, reversal trades, and scalping.
 Trend following involves looking for established trends and entering trades in the direction of the trend.
 Breakouts involve looking for areas of support or resistance and entering trades when the price breaks through these levels.
+Day trading price action trading strategy is worth looking into more due to its patterns.

 Reversal trades involve looking for momentum reversals and entering trades when the momentum is turning.
 Scalping involves taking quick profits on small price movements.